KenKundert/avendesora/README.rst

     pip3 install --user avendesora

+This will place avendesora in ~/.local/bin, which should be added to your path.

 You will also need to install some operating system commands.
 On Fedora use::

    yum install gnupg2 xdotool xsel